DjangoGirls/tutorial/en/intro_to_command_line/README.md

 <!--sec data-title="Prompt: OS X and Linux" data-id="OSX_Linux_prompt" data-collapse=true ces-->

-If you're on Mac or Linux, you probably see `$`, just like this:
+If you're on Mac or Linux, you probably see a `$`, like this:

 {% filename %}command-line{% endfilename %}
 ```